Azure/azure-sdk-for-java/README.md

 - [Management](#Management)

 ### [Client: GA November 2019 Releases](#Client-GA-November-2019-Releases)
 New wave of packages that were released in November 2019 client library as General Availability (GA) and several others that were released in **preview**.
 These libraries follow the [Azure SDK Design Guidelines for Java](https://azure.github.io/azure-sdk/java/guidelines/) and share a number of core features such as HTTP retries, logging, transport protocols, authentication protocols, etc., so that once you learn how to use these features in one client library, you will know how to use them in other client libraries.
 You can learn about these shared features [here](sdk/core/README.md).

-These libraries can be easily identified by their folder, package, and namespaces names starting with `azure-`, e.g. `azure-keyvault`.
+These libraries can be easily identified by sdk/ folder, package, and namespaces names starting with `azure-`, e.g. `azure-keyvault`.

 The libraries released in the GA November 2019 release:
 - [Identity](https://github.com/Azure/azure-sdk-for-java/blob/azure-identity_1.0.0/sdk/identity/azure-identity/README.md)